A Self-Professed ‘Fly Snob’ Shares His Guilty Pleasure of Bait Fishing for Colorado’s Largest Sport Fish

 An archer takes aim on the competition-style shooting course.
 Photo by Jerry Neal/CPW.

 When Mitch Martin, manager at Cheyenne Mountain State Park, invited me to attend and photograph the grand opening of his park’s new archery range, I have to admit, I really didn’t know what to expect.
-The term “outdoor range” immediately evoked memories of summer camp back in middle school, which consisted of lobbing arrows at hay bales and flimsy, easel-mounted targets.
+The term “outdoor range” immediately evoked memories of summer camp back in middle school — lobbing arrows at hay bales and flimsy, easel-mounted targets that toppled over in the slightest gust of wind.

 What I discovered, however, is a modern, first-class shooting facility.
-Quite simply, the archery range at Cheyenne Mountain can be summed up in one word: awesome.
-Continue reading →
+Quite simply, Cheyenne Mountain’s archery range can be summed up in one word: awesome.
+Continue reading

 David Lien displays his Merriam’s turkey taken in southwest Colorado.